jkboualavong/CVFit/CVFit_Rxn.md

 fit to experimental data \* Separate diffusion coefficients for oxidized and reduced species.
 Holding the spatial discretization step constant.
 \* Includes reaction for decomposition of oxidized species.
-If no reaction is desired, the reaction rate can be set to 0.
+If no reaction is desired, the reaction rate can be set to 0. \* Uncertainty estimation by jackknife, assuming CVs at different scan rates can be treated independently.

 # Installation setup